leka/rules-and-tools/README.md

 ## About this repo

-When you work with a team, you have to define some rules and coding styles so that everyone can code happily altogether.
-There will be no fight about the identation method (spaces vs tabs), the space between `if` and the `(condition)`, the way variables are named and so on.
+When a team works on a project, it is important to define rules and coding styles.
+By doing do, you allow anyone to code happily with one another.

+Rules are made so that there will be no fight about things like:

+*	the identation method (spaces vs tabs)
+*	the space between `if` and the `(condition)`
+*	the way variables are named
+*	and so on...

 So here we go !
-Short and not so short descriptions and how-to's about the rules and tools used by the Leka team.
+Short and not so short descriptions, how-to's, rules and tools used by the Leka team.

 ## The Git way of life